extemporelang/extemporelang.github.io/_docs/index.md

 ## Getting help

 Learning a new programming language is hard, so don't despair if you get stuck and need help.
-The [mailing list](mailto:extemporelang@googlegroups.com) and [google group](https://groups.google.com/group/extemporelang) are good places to start, or you could see if we're on the **\#extempore** IRC channel on freenode.
+The [mailing list](mailto:extemporelang@googlegroups.com) (powered by [google groups](https://groups.google.com/group/extemporelang)) is a good place to start.

-For discussions about the docs themselves, there's a new **extempore-docs** channel on the [livecode lurk server (a slack equivalent)](https://talk.lurk.org/) where you can discuss issues/comments/suggestions for the docs.
-Contributing to the docs [really is pretty easy]({{site.baseurl}}{% link _docs/overview/contributing.md
+If you find any issues with these docs, let us know---contributing to the docs [really is pretty easy]({{site.baseurl}}{% link _docs/overview/contributing.md
 %}#documentation), so don't be afraid to pipe up if you've got ideas.